robenkleene/software-references/excel/excel-charts.md

 ## Axes

+### Axis Date

-- To change the axis, right-click the chart and select "Select Data...", then delete the existing entry in "Horizontal (Category) axis labels" and highlight the cells in the spreadsheet.
+To change the axis, right-click the chart and select "Select Data...", then delete the existing entry in "Horizontal (Category) axis labels" and highlight the cells in the spreadsheet.

+### Axis Formatting

+Right-click the axis and select "Format Axis..." (or click the axis, and select "Axis Options" in the sidebar), this has options like setting the minimum, maximum, and increment.
+As well as for type formatting like dates.

 ## Vector